 Administrative Arrangements and Academic Units

-The program resides in the Center for Clinical Investigation in the Department of Epidemiology and Biostatistics of the School of Medicine.
-The academic units involved include the Schools of Medicine, Nursing, Management and Dentistry.
-The faculty is primarily drawn from the Departments of Medicine, Pediatrics and Biostatistics and Epidemiology from the School of Medicine.
+The program resides in the Department of Population and Quantitative Health Sciences (PQHS) of the School of Medicine.
+The academic units involved include the Schools of Medicine, Nursing, Management, and Dentistry.
+The faculty is primarily drawn from the Departments of Medicine, Pediatrics, and PQHS from the School of Medicine.
 CRSP faculty is selected for expertise and commitment to teaching and mentorship in clinical investigation.